tristanpwdennis/cairn/README.md

 All functionality currently runs locally, with planned extensions for parallel computation on **Dask clusters** managed by **SLURM** or **Kubernetes**.

+TO-DO:
+- Add support for GCS.
+- " Dask.
+- Add spinners for everything.
+I love spinners.

 ## Naming

 - *Cairns* are piles of rocks, often left on ridges or mountaintops to guide walkers.
 - Passersby add a stone as they pass.
 - Likewise, this library is a small stack of utilities — pragmatic additions on top of the excellent Python population-genomics ecosystem.